cong-min/TagCloud/README.md

 Type: `Array`

 List of tag text for init.
+HTML is also supported.

+An array can also be passed instead of each text or html entry.
+When used like this, a mutator function can be passed as the 2nd member of the array.
+Refer to the examples section for details.

 #### options